otrv4/otrv4/otrv4.md

 himself (and the parameters of the channel, preventing a man-in-the-middle attack on the channel itself) to Alice.

+It consists of: the protocol version, the message type, the sender's instance tag, the receiver's instance tag, the encrypted signature and the MAC of the signature.

 ### OTRv3 or less Protocol State Machine

 OTRv3 defines two main state variables: